rte-france/Grid2Op/docs/createbackend.rst

 |5subs_grid_3_gens|

 And then you deal with the powerlines.
-Which is a bit more "complex" as you need also to "orient" each powerline which is to define an "origin" end and and "extremity" end.
+Which is a bit more "complex" as you need also to "assign side" ( "extremity" or "origin") to each powerline end which is to define an "origin" end and and "extremity" end.
 This result in a possible ordering this way:

 |5subs_grid_4_lines|

-Finally you also need to come up with a way of assing to each "element" an order in the substation.
+**Optionally** you also need to come up with a way of assign to each "element" an order in the substation.
 This is an extremely complex way to say you have to do this:

 |5subs_grid_5_obj_in_sub|